Laissez-faire: Etymology and usage

 The French phrase laissez-faire gained currency in English-speaking countries with the spread of Physiocratic literature in the late 18th century.
 George Whatley's 1774 Principles of Trade (co-authored with Benjamin Franklin) re-told the Colbert-LeGendre anecdote; this may mark the first appearance of the phrase in an English-language publication.

 Herbert Spencer was opposed to a slightly different application of laissez faire—to "that miserable laissez-faire" that leads to men's ruin, saying: "Along with that miserable laissez-faire which calmly looks on while men ruin themselves in trying to enforce by law their equitable claims, there goes activity in supplying them, at other men's cost, with gratis novel-reading!"

 As a product of the Enlightenment, laissez-faire was "conceived as the way to unleash human potential through the restoration of a natural system, a system unhindered by the restrictions of government".
 In a similar vein, Adam Smith viewed the economy as a natural system and the market as an organic part of that system.
 Smith saw laissez-faire as a moral program and the market its instrument to ensure men the rights of natural law.
 By extension, free markets become a reflection of the natural system of liberty.
 For Smith, laissez-faire was "a program for the abolition of laws constraining the market, a program for the restoration of order and for the activation of potential growth".

 However, Smith and notable classical economists such as Thomas Malthus and David Ricardo did not use the phrase.
 Jeremy Bentham used the term, but it was probably James Mill's reference to the laissez-faire maxim (together with the "Pas trop gouverner" motto) in an 1824 entry for the Encyclopædia Britannica that really brought the term into wider English usage.
 With the advent of the Anti-Corn Law League (founded 1838), the term received much of its English meaning.

 Smith first used the metaphor of an invisible hand in his book The Theory of Moral Sentiments (1759) to describe the unintentional effects of economic self-organization from economic self-interest.
 Although not the metaphor itself, the idea lying behind the invisible hand belongs to Bernard de Mandeville and his Fable of the Bees (1705).
 In political economy, that idea and the doctrine of laissez-faire have long been closely related.
-Some have characterized the invisible-hand metaphor as one for laissez-faire, although Smith never actually used the term himself.
+Some have characterized the invisible-hand metaphor as one for laissez-faire, although Smith never used the term.

+American individualist anarchists such as Benjamin Tucker saw themselves as economic laissez-faire socialists and political individualists while arguing that their "anarchistic socialism" or "individual anarchism" was "consistent Manchesterism".

 In Third Millennium Capitalism (2000), Wyatt M. Rogers Jr. notes a trend whereby recently "conservative politicians and economists have chosen the term 'free-market capitalism' in lieu of laissez-faire".

-American individualist anarchists such as Benjamin Tucker saw themselves as economic laissez-faire socialists and political individualists while arguing that their "anarchistic socialism" or "individual anarchism" was "consistent Manchesterism".